Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "Well, ‘ya heard Daar.
 Any option’s on the table, if it means denyin’ the Hunters any spoils from the Ring.
 Brute force is an option, but... not ideal, an’ not easy.
 Planetary shield can take a beatin’ like almost nothin’ else."

 "Yeah.
-I got the not-so-subtle hint from him he’d rather avoid that…" Fiin chittered.
+I got the not-so-subtle hint from him he’d rather avoid that..."
+Fiin chittered.

 Vark flicked an ear.
 "Oh?
 Was that while he was smushing ‘yer head flat with his bicep?"

 "*After* he’d proved it was in fact way bigger’n my head," Fiin chittered, "An’ harder!
 Escaped his clutches, too."
 He shook out his pelt.
 "Anyway.
 He wants something less... expensive."

 "He *let* you escape, don’t kid ‘yerself.
 An’ I’d prefer not ‘ta waste all our strategic weaponry on it.
-Or whatever th’ *fuck* the Humans got that saved us all in the War…"
+Or whatever th’ *fuck* the Humans got that saved us all in the War..."

 "Agreed.
 So what we gotta do is think us up some kinda brilliant tail-pull an’ go back to Daar and say ‘see?
 We’re so smart *lookit us!’* And he’ll be all ‘my bestest!’ and then he’ll crush our spines like twigs in his most biggest hug and we’ll be dead before we have to actually pull it off."

 That got Vark chittering.
 "A brilliant plan! *Maybe* we should try an’ avoid the whole ‘hugged to death’ part, though.
 I like my spine!"

-"Well, if you insist…" Fiin chittered.
+"Well, if you insist..."
+Fiin chittered.
 "I take it you an’ your battle staff had an idea?"

 "Yup.
 Needs some wrasslin’ ‘fore we can call it a plan, but it’s a start."